Times-Z/Times-Z/README.md

 I'm Crash-Zeus, a french 22 year old devOps <br/>
 You can find on this github some personal projects that I do aside of my work <br/>

+Some informations on me :
+- I love my job
+- I love coffee
+- I work in a coffee society (this is developer dreams no ?)
+- I love mountain bike and surf
+- Linux life

 ---

 Contributions are open, do not hesitate to open issues or propose pull requests